PhaniSekharReddyAvuthu/Uclan-MSC-IT-Security-2022-Week4-Lab-Programs/README.md

 9. Once after you hit enter, the program will get executed.

-10. Likewise, you can write your code using editor, save it with .py extension and then execute it using command prompt.
+10. Likewise, you can write your code using editor, save it with .py extension in your working folder and then execute it using command prompt.